rotki/docs/usage-guides/accounts-and-balances.md

 You can edit or delete an account using the buttons at the end of the row.
 For editing, you can modify the label or the tags.

+> [!WARNING] Account detection on Binance SC
+>
+> We verify whether an address should be tracked by querying its on-chain activity through the indexers you have configured.
+> Since Binance Smart Chain is not accessible under the free tier for any supported indexer, a paid Etherscan API key is required to detect activity there.
+If that key is not provided, BSC address detection will not work.

 ### Bitcoin Chains

 There are two ways to add your Bitcoin or Bitcoin Cash addresses to rotki: